bchavezgd/task-runners-talk/readme.md

 gulp.task('default', ['sass', 'postcss'])
 ```

+##### Making them run Synchronously

-Running the default task now would run both the Sass and Postcss task asynchonously and sometimes they work right... but usually not.
-So to insure that they run in the correct order I need to make the run in  order (synchonously).
-I'll do this by making the postcss task dependent on the sass task. first I'll modify the postcss code.
+Running the default task now would run both the Sass and Postcss task asynchronously and sometimes they work right... but usually not.
+So to insure that they run in the correct order I need to make the run in  order (synchronously).
+I'll do this by making the postcss task dependent on the sass task.
+First I'll modify the postcss code.

 ```js
 gulp.task('postcss', ['sass'], function () {